reduckted/GitWebLinks/README.md

 This extension requires Git to already be installed and on your PATH.
 If this isn't suitable for you and you'd prefer to specify the location of Git, please open a new issue in this repository and I'll see what I can do :)

 ## Release Notes

+### 1.2.0

+Added the ability to generate links using the current branch name of current commit hash.

 ### 1.1.1